 - The first payment is deferred for one year.

-Paycheck Protection Loan Program (about $130B still available from second round of funding)
+Paycheck Protection Loan Program (about $130B still available from second round of funding - but new applications are not being accepted yet)

 Primarily for payroll expenses, the Paycheck Protection Program (PPP) provides up to $10 million per small business in loan forgiveness for retaining employees.
 The loan forgiveness portion is dependent on keeping and paying employees or re-hiring employees laid off in response to the COVID-19 national emergency.
 Small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses described in the Small Business Act, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards.